monacoremo/postgrest-sessions-example/app.sql.md

 ```

-We grant webusers selective permissions on that view:
+We grant web-users selective permissions on that view:

 ```sql
 grant select, update(name) on api.users to webuser;